-The bidding process is one of many important construction procedures and processes in construction projects which requires that a strong team is assembled from the outset of the project.
+The bidding process is one of many important construction projects which requires that a strong team is assembled from the outset of the project.
 In addition to a general contractor, large projects require many professionals such as architects, engineers, consultants, designers, landscape architects, etc. This is an enormous number of “moving parts”.
 Organizing and establishing a comprehensive scope of services or work for the contractor and each professional is a critical task best performed by a professional construction manager.

 Assemble a well-functioning and coordinated professional team.